Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.44.075 Farm Animals.

-(a) Farm animals are permitted in residential zoning districts, provided the following standards are met:
+Farm animals are permitted in single-family residential zoning districts, provided the following standards are met:

-(3) Small farm animals such as rabbits, fowl, and household pets (including pot-belly pigs) may be kept on residential lots of any size, provided they are kept in a manner so as not to constitute a nuisance pursuant to Chapter 9.60 (Nuisances).
+(b) Farm animals may be kept only on lots of two and one-half acres or larger except small farm animals such as rabbits, fowl, miniature goat breeds, and household pets (including pot-belly pigs) may be kept on residential lots of any size, provided they are kept in a manner so as not to constitute a nuisance pursuant to Chapter 9.60 (Nuisance Activity).

-(4) Farm animals may be kept only for the personal use, whether it be for recreational, personal enjoyment, social and educational purposes or food production.
+(c) Farm animals may be kept only for personal use, whether it be for recreational, personal enjoyment, social and educational purposes or food production.
 Keeping of animals for commercial purposes is prohibited in residential zones, except where specifically allowed pursuant to Table 14.40-I.

 14.44.080 Mobile Sales and Delivery.